 As a speech coach who specializes in foreign-accented English, hearing an interesting mix that I can’t identify is something I really enjoy.
 I would never call it a “weird mix” because there’s no right and wrong or normal and weird lines to draw between accents.
 I love how accents tell different parts of a person’s life story.
 People that have parents that speak different languages and the family moved around a lot are probably the most complex and difficult to identify.

-One person I remember in particular had one parent from Russia, one from France, grew up in Spain, lived and worked in London before moving to the US.
-When I meet someone for the first time for a consultation, I don’t ask them where they are from right away because I want to listen without putting it into any category.
+One person I remember in particular had one parent from Russia, one from France, grew up in Spain, lived then worked in London before moving to the US.
+When I meet someone for the first time for a consultation, I don’t ask them where they are from right away because I want to listen without putting their speech into any category.
 That keeps me more open to noticing just what I’m hearing and not what I expect to hear.
-For that person, I could influences from pieces of all her family’s languages and where she had lived and I waited as long as I could before I had to ask to find out the story.
+For that person I just described, I could hear influences from pieces of all her family’s languages and where she had lived and I waited as long as I could before I had to ask to find out the story.

 Another one that stands out in my memory is the interesting mix of Portuguese and a US-Wisconsin accent from someone who was from Brazil but had lived in Wisconsin.
 I had never heard those two mixed together before and it totally threw me off.